 |Fully OA journals||Hybrid journals|

-We have also analysed the APC costs associated with publisher schemes – including read and publish, offsetting, prepayment, discount and membership schemes (see table 3).
+We have also analysed the APCs associated with publisher schemes – including read and publish, offsetting, prepayment, discount and membership schemes (see table 3).
 These will become more common as organisations make their content OA in future.
-This year, 23 organisations gave us data about their publisher schemes.
-683 articles (19% of the total reported by these organisations) benefitted from some form of publisher scheme – for these articles the average APC was £1,617.
+This year, 26 organisations gave us data about their publisher schemes.
+695 articles (27% of the total reported by these organisations) benefitted from some form of publisher scheme – for these articles the average APC was £1,457.

 |Number of articles||Average APC||Total spend||Number of articles||Average APC||Total spend|

-The average APC total of £1,810 (see table 3) is significantly lower than the average APC total for all articles which is £2,424 (see table 1).
-The reductions provided through publisher schemes are slightly more for hybrid journals than fully OA journals.
+The average APC total of £1,457 (see table 3) is significantly lower than the average APC total for all articles which is £2,410 (see table 1).
+The reductions provided through publisher schemes are greater for hybrid journals than fully OA journals.
+This year we have seen a significant drop in the cost of APCs charged to us for hybrid journals included within these publisher schemes.

 Number of articles